-The most common of these scenarios are job applications, especially county and national government positions that require this certificate along with other clearances.
+The most common of these scenarios are job applications, especially county and national government positions that require various clearance certificates.

 The Good Conduct certificate can be applied for and obtained by any Kenyan citizen above the age of 18 years in different parts of the country.
-Applications are done online on the eCitizen portal however one has to present themselves physically so that fingerprints can be taken.
+Applications are done online on the eCitizen portal, however one has to present themselves physically for fingerprints processing.

 - Your National ID Card

 - Original Birth certificate for those below 18 years

 - Photocopy of Birth certificate for those below 18 years

 Once you’ve these documents and the fee, you can proceed to apply for the certificate as explained below.

 Step 1: Apply for a Good Conduct Certificate on eCitizen

 - Go to the login page and sign in into your account.
 If you don’t have an account, first register for one, then login.
 On the other hand, if you have an account but have forgotten the password, then try to reset your eCitizen password.